A Brief History of Benicia Main Street

 Design: Enhancing the visual quality of the downtown, Main Street uses basic design elements in the existing environment, i.e., buildings, signs, window displays, landscaping, streetscapes, street and sidewalk maintenance.

-Economic Restructuring: Supporting and diversifying the downtown economy, Main Street recruits new stores to balance the retail/service mix, provides one-on-one assistance to existing businesses, and improves downtown’s competitive market position.
+Economic Vitality: Supporting and diversifying the downtown economy, Main Street recruits new stores to balance the retail/service mix, provides one-on-one assistance to existing businesses, and improves downtown’s competitive market position.

 Several elements distinguish the Main Street Program from other revitalization methods.
 First, Main Street promotes economic revitalization within the context of historic preservation, hence, the downtown’s historic architecture is one of its greatest assets.
 Second, Main Street is administered by a nonprofit organization made up of diverse people throughout the community.
 Third, it depends on and encourages participation from all sectors of the community, i.e., local government, private citizens, organizations, civic groups, and, of course, businesses and property owners.
 By setting up committees of volunteers from these various sectors, Main Street builds a consensus into a planning of goals and objectives and provides the work force to implement them.